 1. Dependent on Weather

-Although solar panels work on dark or rainy days, they do lose quite a bit of their efficiency.
+Although solar panels work on dark or rainy days, they lose much of their efficiency.
 If you are not connected to the grid, you’ll have to store energy in a battery backup for such situations.

 2. High Initial Investment